Silent But Deadly, High Blood Pressure

-I thought I was blessed with excellent health but a recent trip to the doctors proved otherwise–that I have pre-hypertension.
+I thought I was blessed with excellent health, but a recent trip to the doctor proved otherwise–that I have pre-hypertension.

-I would actually argue with my physician that I was okay and I didn’t need any medications to lower my blood pressure.
-Guess I forgot from all my years of selling cardiovascular medications that uncontrolled high blood pressure can affect your target organs: arteries, brain, heart, kidneys and eyes.
+I would argue with my physician that I was okay and I didn’t need any medications to lower my blood pressure.
+I guess I forgot from all my years of selling cardiovascular medications that uncontrolled high blood pressure can affect your target organs: arteries, brain, heart, kidneys, and eyes.

 When did this happen?
 When did the guidelines change?
-A quick Google search showed in 2004, The National Heart, Lung and Blood Institute (NHLBI) revised the basic guidelines for what blood pressure numbers mean.
+A quick Google search showed that in 2004, the National Heart, Lung, and Blood Institute (NHLBI) revised the basic guidelines for what blood pressure numbers mean.
 Do you know what your blood pressure is?

 What Blood Pressure Numbers Mean: